Construction of the new Red Sea International Airport in Saudi Arabia has begun.

 Gerard Evenden, head of the studio, Foster + Partners, said: "Red Sea Airport has been designed as a gateway to one of the most exclusive resorts in the world and an integral part of the visitor experience.
 Inspired by the colors and textures of the desert landscape, the sustainable design tries to create a peaceful and luxurious journey through the terminal ”.

 "It will become a transit hub for visitors arriving by land or air.
-We look forward to working with the Red Sea Development Company to fulfill the vision of this ambitious, unique project. ”, a conchis el.
+We look forward to working with the Red Sea Development Company to fulfill the vision of this ambitious, unique project. ”, he concluded.

 The study proposes that the airport obtain a LEED Platinum sustainability rating.
 It will be supplied 100% with renewable energy.